BuGlessRB/outperform/README.md

-<h1>Remixml-forms</h1>
+<h1>Outperform</h1>

-Remixml-forms is a form generator using Remixml.
+Outperform is a form generator written in plain Javascript.

 ## Requirements